jessepav/libgdx-wiki-old/Project-setup,-running-&-debugging.md

       * Once compiled, place the contents of the war/ directory into a directory your web server can serve.
 Omit the WEB-INF folder.
       * Point your browser at an URL which will display the `.html` file.
       * Open up Firebug or similar tools, go to the JavaScript and set breakpoints, watch the callstack and so on.
 To find a Java Class method, simply search for the package/class/method name.
     * super dev mode: through the power of source maps, you can also debug compiled JS as if it where Java, directly in your browser.
-See this blog post on [libgdx and super dev mode](http://www.badlogicgames.com/wordpress/?p=3073)
+See this blog post on [libGDX and super dev mode](http://www.badlogicgames.com/wordpress/?p=3073)

 ## Manual Project Setup ##
 Please refer to [Manual Project Setup](https://github.com/libgdx/libgdx/wiki/Manual-project-setup)